 The dookie chain was among the most conspicuous trends during the 1980s, and if you take a look around at today’s crop of hip-hop artists it never really left the fashion landscape.
 Hip-hop artists are still wearing them today, though of course they are not as popular as they once were.

-There’s no point in discussing dookie chains without discussing rap, because the two concepts are really intertwined.
-Back in the 80s, it was all about Michael Jackson, with Madonna, Bruce Springsteen, The Police, and the New Wave Artists all crowding for the music lover’s attention.
-Later in the decade, glam rock would enter the scene.
+There’s no point in discussing the rise of 80s hip hop fashion and dookie chains without discussing rap, because the two concepts are really intertwined.
+Back in the 80s, it was all about artists like Michael Jackson, Madonna, Bruce Springsteen, The Police, and the New Wave Artists all crowding for the music lover’s attention.
+Later in the decade, glam rock would also enter the scene.